Mike120000/Moraxia/README.md

     * Array: array

 **Notes:**
-* You can use the data types as follows:
-"singularity mutability type"
+* You can use the data types in the following order: "singularity mutability type"
 * Singularity defaults to single, and mutability defaults to mutable

 **Examples:**